 Some of the equipment used to take the photos illustrating the blog are pictured below.
 If you are keen to capture more images of the creatures in your garden, as practice before you head into the wider countryside after the lockdown ends, the equipment can all be purchased online, from a number of popular retailers.

 Whilst it is often nice to just observe the visitors or resident life in your garden or urban environment, sometimes you may wish to record these observations more formally.
-Notepads are the easiest and most low-tech way to do this, or you can use apps on your phone.
+Notepads are the easiest and most low-tech way to do this, or you can use apps on your phone, such as iNaturalist (which even tries to identify what you’ve seen for you!)

 The upcoming blogs will focus on different organisms to discover in your home, garden or park.
 You may have only glanced at them before, but we’ll be looking closely at the overlooked or unusual animals living there.
 Magnification can bring a whole new world to your attention too, making tiny creatures much more fascinating.